saramibreak/DiscImageCreator/README.md

         You need to use the [Alcohol 120/52%](http://www.alcohol-soft.com/) to store it,
   - Alpha-ROM, ROOT, TAGES [duplicated(double, triple) sector] => It can read in reverse, but specifications are not decided in redump.org

-  Nintendo GameCube & Wii
-   => I don't implement a code to decrypt.
-You need to use RawDump or [friidump](http://forum.redump.org/topic/8108/friidump-053-source-code-update-linux-build/) to decrypt it.
-      (if you have a supported drive, you can dump a "encrypted" image using my app.)

-  HD DVD
-   => I don't have a drive, so I can't test.

   Nintendo Wii U
    => I don't know the details.